virajbhutada/Global-Universities-Success-Analysis/README.md

 6. Create Data Visualizations and Reports.
 7. Implement Predictive Modeling.

+## Insights from EDA and Power BI

+Explore key insights derived from the Exploratory Data Analysis (EDA) and Power BI phases, including:

+1. Regional Patterns
+2. Impact of Criteria
+3. Temporal Changes
+4. Correlation Analysis

+## Power BI Dashboards

+Four Power BI dashboards were meticulously crafted to provide a comprehensive visualization of university rankings:

+1. **Country Analysis Dashboard:**
+   - Visualizes ranking trends and metrics based on countries.

+2. **University Analysis Dashboard:**
+   - Offers insights into individual university performance and metrics.

+3. **Ranking System Analysis Dashboard:**
+   - Compares and contrasts rankings across different systems.

+4. **Yearly Analysis Dashboard:**
+   - Examines temporal changes in university metrics and rankings.

+## How to Run the Project

+1. **Power BI File:**
+   - Open `PowerBI_University_Success_Analysis.pbix` using Power BI Desktop.

+2. **EDA Excel File:**
+   - Open `University_Success_Analysis_EDA.xlsx` in Microsoft Excel.

+3. **Detailed Analysis Report:**
+   - Access insights and methodologies in `University_Success_Detailed_Analysis_Report.docx`.

 ## Acknowledgments

-Special thanks to Acciojob for providing the dataset and for the privilege and valuable opportunity.
+Special thanks to Equijob for providing the dataset and Acciojob for the privilege and valuable opportunity.

 ---

-Feel free to customize the content as needed, and include any additional sections or details relevant to your project.
+Feel free to customize the content further based on specific details and preferences.